FredHutch/tfcb_2022/software/README.md

 ## Git

 You can follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git.
+Use the default settings in the installer.